slay-epic/Basic-Discord-Bot-w-Cmd-Handler/README.md

 # How do I set it up?

-First fork this repl then configuration is in the config.json file.
+First fork this repo then configuration is in the config.json file.
 You can replace the token with your bot token and the prefix to whatever prefix you want.

 # How do I add commands?